 - 6.1.
-The Programme Director (in consultation with the Teaching Affairs Office of NCU, or with the Academic Registrar of QMUL for students studying in London) may approve arrangements for a student who is ill or otherwise disabled to take his/her examination under special conditions. - 6.2.
+The Programme Director (in consultation with the Teaching Affairs Office of NCU, or with the Directorate of Registry Services of QMUL for students studying in London) may approve arrangements for a student who is ill or otherwise disabled to take his/her examination under special conditions. - 6.2.
 Different marking scales are used by NCU and QMUL.
 The marking scale used for assessment within a module, and for the overall module mark, is determined by the Academic Committee and is specified in the module specification.
 The relationship between the marks is: - a.
 A pass mark at NCU is 60% and at QMUL is 40% for modules at all levels. - b.
 The mark showing distinction performance at NCU is 85% and first class at QMUL is 70%. - c.
-Marks above the pass mark are mapped as $^{12}$ : $cn = (-0.05uk^2 + 13uk + 100)/9$ - d.
-Marks below the pass mark are mapped as $^{13}$ : cn = 1.5uk - e.
+Marks above the pass mark are mapped as: $cn = (-0.05uk^2 + 13uk + 100)/9$ - d.
+Marks below the pass mark are mapped as: cn = 1.5uk - e.
 Irrespective of the scale being used, no mark can be greater than 100%, or less than 0%. - f.
 The implementation of the mapping between scales is through a lookup table (§13) with marks specified as integers.
 A separate mapping table is used for each direction. - g.
 Total coursework marks and examination marks are each specified as an integer out of 100; when combining to give the total module mark the result is rounded to the nearest integer. - 6.3.
-A student who has passed a module may not repeat any part of the assessment for that module unless, exceptionally, this is specifically permitted by the examination board. - 6.4.
-Where a student has failed a module, the examination board may require him/her either to undertake a synoptic reassessment or to resit the components that have been failed, depending on the reassessment methodology stipulated in the module specification.
-The overall module mark attainable for any resit shall be capped at the minimum pass mark [2.13]. - 6.5.
-Resits shall be taken at the next appropriate opportunity except that, in exceptional circumstances, the Chair of the Examination Board shall have discretion to permit a student to defer his/her resit(s).
+A student who has passed a module may not repeat any part of the assessment for that module unless, exceptionally, this is specifically permitted by the examination board.